thiagomr/thiagomr/README.md

 ## What I do

 Currently my favorite technologies are Node JS, Docker and Kubernetes.
-I'm working with scalability, high availability, cloud infrastructure and microservices architecture.
-I'm also writing some articles to [dev.to](https://dev.to/thiagomr) and trying to contribute with Open-Source.
+I've been worked with scalability, high availability, cloud infrastructure and microservices architecture.

 ## How I Work